verlyn13/timekeeper/docs/implementation/task_scheduler.md

 - Multiple scheduling algorithms for different use cases
 - Optimization for small-scale agent systems (1-3 agents)

+## Testing

+Integration tests for the Task Scheduler are implemented in `tests/integration/test_task_scheduler_integration.py`.
+These tests verify the correct interaction between the `TaskScheduler` and the core temporal systems (`AgentTemporal` and `AdaptiveAgentTemporal`), including:

+- Basic scheduling and temporal ordering.
+- Handling of task dependencies.
+- Multi-agent scheduling scenarios.
+- Scheduling behavior after temporal adaptation.
+- Preservation of temporal ordering properties (using Hypothesis).

 ## Usage Examples

 _This section should include code examples showing how to use the TaskScheduler class for common scenarios._